What on earth is going on? You haven’t changed your eating habits but lately your clothes feel like they’ve been washed at the wrong temperature.

 Regular exercise is a key tool for managing weight gain during the perimenopause and menopause.

-Resistance training – even just using her own body weight – will help her shift pounds and build lean muscle.
-And you could be the buddy she needs to spot her.
+Resistance training – even just using their own body weight – will help them shift pounds and build lean muscle.
+And you could be the buddy they need to spot them.
 You could also seek out support in the form of a personal trainer.

-Even if she doesn’t want to pump iron, partnering up to go for a walk or a swim still counts as valuable movement and will help to keep her motivated and the number on the scales down.
+Even if they don't want to pump iron, partnering up to go for a walk or a swim still counts as valuable movement and will help to keep them motivated and the number on the scales down.